DreamerAA/mazalib/README.md

 source path_to_env/env_name/bin/activate
 ```

+### Example

+Script `test.py` contains all implemented methods.
+Also you can write your logic using this script as example

-2. Example usage as `Python` package:
+Example usage as `Python` package:

 ```
 import numpy as np